unreno/viral-identification/README.md

 The "nr" database is also available.
 It contains proteins, rather than nucleotides, but it is similar.
 And it contains more than twice as many viral sequences.
+Really unclear as to why such a large difference in numbers.

 ```BASH
 update_blastdb.pl --decompress nr